 Mary E. Walachy

 The casual observer might never know that the Davis Foundation is considered one of the largest family foundations in Massachusetts and that it is increasingly seen as a national model in terms of its commitment to early education.
-So, it should come as no surprise that when the Trustees identified the person they wanted to lead the Foundation as Executive Director, they chose a person cut from the same cloth, Mary Walachy.
+So, it should come as no surprise that when the Directors identified the person they wanted to lead the Foundation as Executive Director, they chose a person cut from the same cloth, Mary Walachy.

 Hired in 1997 to manage the affairs of the Davis Foundation, Mary’s responsibilities include development of the organization's strategic direction, general oversight of its administration, developing proactive and new funding initiatives, developing the Foundation’s funding and application guidelines and reviewing grant proposals.
 But that's just what her résumé says.